phlipped/paint_fpga/README.md

 # Current status
+- basic FSM seems to work?
+Basic test seems to work

+## Up next
+- FSM general refinements
+ - find a better way to drive the step_signal clk - currently it is driven in comb domain and therefore needs to have its clock source defined in every separate FSM state.
+Better to have it driven from a Signal that in turn selects the appropriate source?
+ - Address fixmes
+ - Add in SPI module?
+  - Should probably make this an 'outer shell' module that contains the FSM module and drives the FSM by setting register values, and can read status back from the FSM.
+ - General refinements and cleanup

+# CHANGE LOG

+## 2019-12-28 23:00
+- Expanded the tests for paint_control - can actualy get it into and out of dispensing mode.
+- some bug fixes - previous commit is broken.
+Can't remember what.

+## 2019-12-28 21:00
+### What just happened
 - building out the main paint control module, including ...
  - pulse gen module
  - array of motor_enable modules